a356617605/Machine-learning-enabled-tomographic-imaging-of-chemical-short-range-atomic-ordering/README.md

 *Corresponding authors, yue.li@mpie.de (Y. L.); y.gong@mpie.de (Y. G.); z.wang@csu.edu.cn (Z. W.); b.gault@mpie.de (B. G.)

 We developed a framework for deciphering the details of multi-type CSROs in H/MEAs, which combines ML, APT experiments/simulations, Monte-Carlo simulations, and electrical measurements.
 (A) First, a series of site-specific APT experiments are performed to collect the desired data, which are voxelized into millions of 1-nm cubes that are transformed into z-SDMs.
 (B) Then, a CSRO recognition model is obtained by utilising the simulated CSRO pattern bank to train a neural network.
 Its reliability is verified by a large-scale APT simulation.
 (C) Third, the preprocessed experimental z-SDMs are fed into the CSRO recognition model to obtain the 3D CSRO distribution.
 The details of multiple-CSROs are revealed, supported by atomistic simulations.
 (D) Finally, the composition/processing-CSRO-electrical resistivity relationships are built.

+The codes incude three modules.
+1 Generating artificial APT data along the <002> or <111> containing either a randomly distributed FCC-matrix or CSRO.
+2 Training 1D convolutional neural network (CNN) to obtain an FCC-matrix/CSRO binary classification model.
+3 Applications of this model in CoCrNi to obtain the 3D CSRO distributions.